Did you know that you have five different taste receptors?

-Salt is often added to food as a preservative, to add flavor and to keep foods moist.
-Foods with added salt put you at a higher risk for high blood pressure and heart disease so it is important to be aware of.
+Salt is often added to food as a preservative, adding flavor and to keeping the foods its in moist.
+Foods with added salt put you at a higher risk for high blood pressure and heart disease.

 A diet high in sodium has been connected to an increased risk for high blood pressure.
 High blood pressure is when the pressure of your blood against the walls of your arteries is too strong.
 This can lead to serious health problems.
-Check out these 15 reasons to reduce the amount of salt in your diet:
+Reducing the amount of sodium in your diet can:

 - Lower your blood pressure.
-When you reduce the amount of sodium in your diet, you decrease the amount of fluid in your blood.
-This leads to lower blood pressure.
+The amount of fluid in your blood decreases, which leads to lower blood pressure.

-- Reduce your risk of heart attack.
-By managing high blood pressure, you relieve the pressure and potential damage on your heart.
+- Reduce your risk of a heart attack.
+By managing high blood pressure, you relieve the pressure and potential damage to your heart.
 This reduces your chance of a heart attack.

 - Lower your LDL cholesterol.
 High blood pressure is one of the factors in metabolic syndrome.
 This includes having a high cholesterol reading.
 Packaged foods high in sodium tend to be high in cholesterol as well.

-- Decrease your risk for kidney damage.
+- Decrease your risk of kidney damage.
 Your blood vessels in the kidneys can become weakened and narrowed.
 This can cause kidney failure.

-- Prevent a stroke.
+- Prevent your chance of stroke.
 The decreased blood flow to your brain can put you at an increased risk for a stroke.

-- Reduce your risk of a brain aneurysm.
+- Lessen the chance of a brain aneurysm.
 When your blood pressure remains high it can cause the blood vessels in your brain to weaken.
 You can experience a brain bleed with life-threatening consequences.

 - Protect your vision.
 Who knew you could really protect your vision with carrots?
 High blood pressure in the vessels in your eyes can lead to torn blood vessels and vision loss so incorporate more natural, low-salt foods like carrots.

 - Reduce your risk of diabetes.
-A diet that is high in packaged or processed foods will increase your chance of having diabetes.
+A diet that is high in packaged or convenience foods will increase your chance of having diabetes.

 - Improve your memory.
 Your ability to think and to build memories are related to the health of your brain.
-High blood pressure can affect the blood flow to the memory centers of your brain.
+High blood pressure can affect the blood flow to your brain.

-- Reduce your risk of dementia.
-Vascular dementia is a type of dementia related to slowed blood flow to the brain.
+- Lower your risk of dementia.
+Vascular dementia is a type of dementia-related to slowed blood flow to the brain.

-- Less hardening and thickening of your arteries.
+- Reduce the hardening and thickening of your arteries.
 Continual high blood pressure will cause the walls of your arteries to become thicker and harder.
 It is more difficult for blood to move through stiff vessels.

 - Reduce bloating and swelling.
 A diet high in sodium causes your body to retain fluid.
 You will notice reduced bloating and swelling when you cut back on your sodium intake.